-C.J. is a media creator specializing in queer-themed, genre-driven, and human interest content.
+C.J. is a media creator specializing in genre-driven, comedic, and inclusive content.

 C.J. has served as video editor for Motorola, Walgreens, GE, Hanes, Orbitz, Clorox, Nissan, and Secret Deodorant, garnering millions of viewers on branded social media channels, in-store displays, online training portals, and broadcast television.

 He has also provided video content for theatre companies including Joffrey Ballet, Victory Gardens Theatre, and Theatre Seven.
 Chicago Reader declared, “The show boasts slick video design by C.J.
 Arellano,” and Time Out Chicago called his video work “astounding.”

 In 2017, C.J. edited Zero Weeks, a feature documentary advocating for paid family leave in America.
 It won several accolades, including Best Editing at the Colorado International Film Festival.
 In 2018, he completed work as the lead editor on digital documentary series Pulling the Thread, produced by The Kindling Group for ITVS and PBS Digital Studios.

 To learn more about any of the above projects, drop him a line: CJ@CJarellano.com!

 98% of my anxiety is caused by podcast hosts who said they would talk about something later and never did

 (See more of C.J.’s thrilling social media chatter here.)